deepgram-starters/csharp-transcription/Starter-01/README.md

 # Deepgram C# Starter

-This sample demonstrates interacting with the Deepgram API from a Java server.
-It uses the Deepgram .NET SDK to handle API calls, and has a React companion application to interact with the C# integration.
+This sample demonstrates interacting with the Deepgram API from a .NET server.
+It uses the Deepgram .NET SDK to handle API calls, and has a javascript client built from web components.

 ## Sign-up to Deepgram